• Regulation on Deforestation-free Products (EUDR)

 Q: What is a Due Diligence Statement (DDS)?

 A: Think of the DDS as a passport for your product.
 It's a formal declaration that you have conducted all the necessary checks and verifications to ensure your product is deforestation-free and legally produced.
-It must contain specific information, including the product's origin (geolocation), its Harmonized System (HS) code, and the name of the company submitting the statement.
-This information is submitted to an online EU portal before the products can enter the market.
+It must contain specific information, including around the product's origin (e.g., geolocations), its Harmonized System (HS) code as well as additional information about the product and the company submitting the statement.
+This information is submitted to the online EU portal, TRACES, before the products can enter the market.

 Q: How is Avery Dennison preparing for the EUDR?